ronrix/v88-capstone/README.md

 [ERD](./ERD/capstone-erd.png)

 ## What was used
-[^1]: The project uses codeignier built-in query for manipulating database
+- The project uses codeignier built-in query for manipulating database.
-[^2]: The project uses bootstrap and jquery as well as fontawesome for icons
+- The project uses bootstrap and jquery as well as fontawesome for icons.

 ### Login page
 > two input fields, email and password. it takes to its respective route depending on the role of the user